drvinceknight/pfm/docs/_labsheets/07-symbolic-calculus.md

     $$g(x) = 1 / (x ^ 2 + 1)$$

-9. The point of this question is to investigate the definition of a derivative:
+9. (Optional) The point of this question is to investigate the definition of a derivative:

    $$\frac{df}{dx}=\lim_{h\to 0}\frac{f(x+h)-f(x)}{h}$$